CT Preoperative Imaging of Esophageal Cancer: Is Inclusion of Abdomen Necessary?

 Radiology Department, M.P.
 Shah Hospital

 Background: Esophageal carcinoma is the third commonest tumor in Kenya with one of the highest mortality rates.
-Locally, the Kenya National Cancer Treatment Protocols 2019, recommends CT chest and abdomen has the basic imaging tool.
-Objective: The aim of the study is to determine the necessity of including the abdomen in scanning of patients with cancer of the esophagus.
-Materials and methods: The sample consisted of fifty consecutive patients with esophageal cancer who underwent CT imaging.
-Results: Out of 50 patients 32 male patients (64%) and 18 (36%) female patients.4 patients (8%) had a CT diagnosis of upper third cancer of the esophagus while 20 patients were diagnosed with middle third cancer of the esophagus.
-26 patients (52%) of the total had a CT diagnosis of lower third cancer of the esophagus Patients with middle and lower third esophagus tumours had nodal and distant metastasis to the upper abdomen.
-Conclusion: Preoperative CT with the inclusion of abdomen is essential for patients with middle and lower third tumours.
-However, none of the patients with upper third tumours had metastases to the abdomen.
-Further studies with a larger sample size should be done to assess the necessity of inclusion of abdomen in these patients.
+Locally, the 2019 Kenya National Cancer Treatment Protocols recommend CT chest and abdomen as the basic imaging tool.
+The aim of this study was to determine the necessity of including the abdomen while scanning patients with cancer of the esophagus.
+Methods: Fifty consecutive patients with esophageal cancer who underwent CT imaging were included.
+Results: 32 male patients (64%) and 18 (36%) female patients.4 patients (8%) had a CT diagnosis of upper third cancer of the esophagus; 20 patients (40%) had middle third cancer; and 26 patients (52%) had lower third cancer.
+Patients with middle and lower third esophagus tumors had nodal and distant metastases to the upper abdomen.
+Conclusion: Preoperative CT with the inclusion of abdomen is essential for patients with middle and lower third tumors.
+None of the patients with upper third tumors had metastases to the abdomen.
+Further studies with a larger sample size are needed to assess the necessity of including abdomen in CT scan in these patients.

 Conflicts of Interest: None